 Our team consists of individuals with a wide variety of experiences.
-That experience includes developing and delivering quality staff development services for staff at all levels of an organization, coordinating human resource services, developing performance appraisal systems, facilitating leadership development, serving an executive coach, conducting staffing analysis, facilitating goal setting and long range planning, facilitating vision and mission development, conducting management evaluations and/or program evaluations, coordinating planning projects, providing contract monitoring, operating community corrections facilities and probation agencies, working in law enforcement, and serving as American Correctional Association standards compliance auditors.
+That experience includes developing and delivering quality staff development services for staff at all levels of an organization, developing performance appraisal systems, facilitating leadership development, conducting staffing analysis, facilitating goal setting and long range planning, facilitating vision and mission development, conducting management evaluations and/or program evaluations, coordinating planning projects, providing contract monitoring, operating community corrections facilities, managing criminal justice and social service agencies, and serving as standards compliance auditors.

 Mel Brown, Ph.D.

 Dr. Mel Brown is a nationally recognized professional as an administrator, teacher, trainer, consultant, and author.
 After a successful career working for governmental agencies, he left the public sector to form his own consulting company.
 In addition to his work as a public speaker, trainer/consultant and Executive Coach, Dr. Brown:

-- Has served as an adjunct faculty member in the Criminal Justice Department at the University of Texas at Arlington, in the College of Criminal Justice at Sam Houston State University and in the College of Juvenile Justice and Psychology at Prairie View A&M University, and in the Social Work Department of the College of Education at Southwest Baptist Theological Seminary,
+- Has served as an adjunct faculty member in the Criminal Justice Department at the University of Texas at Arlington, in the College of Criminal Justice at Sam Houston State University in the College of Juvenile Justice and Psychology at Prairie View A&M University, and in the Social Work Department of the College of Education at Southwest Baptist Theological Seminary,

 - Served on the Texas Governor’s Juvenile Justice Advisory Committee during the terms of Republican Governor William P. Clements and Democratic Governor Ann Richards,

 - Served as a member of the Commission on Accreditation for Corrections (an accrediting body for prisons, probation agencies, parole agencies, juvenile detention facilities, jails, halfway houses and other correctional programs),

 Dr. Brown’s humorous and informative presentation style has made him a popular speaker at civic club luncheons, professional conferences and retreats and organizational training events across the United States.

 Mel Brown, Ph.D.